Mig-uel/advanced-js/OOP/README.md

 # Object Oriented Programming

-## Notes
+## Objects

-- [x] POJO : Plain-Old JavaScript Objects
+- POJO: Plain-Old JavaScript Objects
-- [x] properties that don't exists returns undefined
+- properties that don't exists returns undefined
-- [x] all key names get 'stringified'
+- all key names get 'stringified'

+## Classes

+- Classes are blueprints for objects
+- Defines properties and methods that each instance of the class will have
+- Make a new instance of a class with the `new` keyword
+- Can add properties and methods to a class instance
+- UpperCamelCase for class names
+- typeof instance === 'object'
+- instanceof returns true if an object is an instance of a class